kimteayon/x/packages/x/components/notification/index.en-US.md

 - Push system-level notifications to keep users informed of task progress, especially when agents are performing complex tasks.

+## Notes

+- **`Notification` is a system-level feature.
+Please ensure that notifications are enabled for the browser application on your device.**
+- XNotification is an extension of `window.Notification`.
+If the browser does not support Notification, all XNotification methods will have no effect.
+- The style and effect of XNotification notifications depend on the browser's support for Notification.
+For example, the `dir` property is ignored by most browsers.
+- XNotification can only manage notifications sent in the current instance.
+After the instance changes (e.g., page refresh), it cannot manage or close previously sent notifications.

 ## Examples

 <!-- prettier-ignore -->